OUR MISSION

 “Chemical Literacy” is:

-The knowledge to identify chemicals of concern in a building;
+The knowledge to identify chemicals in products and building materials;

 And the knowledge and network to address them.